oracle/odpi/doc/src/functions/dpiSodaDoc.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **doc** [IN] -- the document from which a reference is to be released.
-    If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.